robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 - Fiddle out the TFT controller settings about the LCD size, such that there is a robust definition of the mode.
 The UTFT library seems to implement stuff, that the controller would handle for you.
 - Try other display sizes
 - Make a nice interface for BMP type files, such that they can be displayed in a uniform matter.
-- Implement some more of the basic functions (like Circle); that'll be easy, since it only uses drawPixel and drawLine

 **Things beyond the horizon at the moment**
 - Other text fonts